 OnCorps scores alerts and learns to identify potential true positives from a field of false positives, then queues the alerts to analysts to follow-through with additional research and resolution.

 OnCorps algorithms learn to predict focus areas that result in the most required actions.

 Labor Dependent Process.
-Most shadow accounting processes remain highly dependent on analysts to perform very detailed and repetitive tasks.
+Most fund operations processes remain highly dependent on analysts to perform very detailed and repetitive tasks.

 Eye Glaze Syndrome.
 The process of checking anomalies is laborious and prone to false positives.
 Under these conditions, it is quite common for true positives to be rubber stamped as false positives.

 Lack of Root Cause Data.
 Most teams don't record actual errors to build statistical algorithms.
 This makes it difficult to improve on narrowing false positives.

 Our system automatically integrates with custodian and accounting systems, scores each transaction, then prioritizes a queue of alerts to analysts ranked by risk score.